Hahn polynomials on polyhedra and quantum integrability: Hahn polynomials on hexagonal domains

 In this section we complete the proof of Theorem \ref{thm:OP-polyhedra} for $d =2$ by proving $|H_{\ell,N}^d| = |V_{\ell,N}^d|$ for $d =2$.
 In fact, in this case, we can prove a stronger result.

 Let $\ell_1,\ell_2,\ell_3$ satisfy $\ell_i \le N$ and $\ell_i + \ell_j \ge N$.
 In this case, the domain

-is hexagonal, including its degenerate cases, and it can be regarded as the set obtained from cutting three corners of the triangle $V_N^2$.
+is hexagonal, including its degenerate cases, and it can be regarded as the set obtained from the triangle $V_N^2$ by cutting the three corners.
 The number of lattice points in $V_{\ell, N}^2$ is given by

 The polynomials $\sQ_{\nu_1,\nu_2}(\cdot; \ell,N)$ in \eqref{eq:Hahn-simplex} are well defined and do not vanish on $V_{\ell,N}^2$ if $(\nu_1,\nu_2)$ is in the set

 where

 The function $h_{\ell,N}$ is the {\it height function} of $H_{\ell,N}^2$, in the sense that the value of $h_{\ell,N}(\nu_1)$ is the number of integer points on the vertical line $x_1 =\nu_1$ in $H_{\ell,N}^2$.
 Similarly, we define the height function $v_{\ell,N}$ for $V^2_{\ell,N}$ by setting $v_{\ell,N}(\nu_1)$ to be the number of integer points on the vertical line $x_1 =\nu_1$ in $V^2_{\ell,N}$, i.e.